kiaeng3ne/otaku-hub-s-animeverse-/README.md

 # otaku-hub-s-animeverse-
-An anime landing page for posting anime news, reviews, and content.
+A colourful anime-themed landing page for posting anime news, reviews, and content.